tiagopatriciosantos/jupyter2hashnode/README.md

 * `--help`: Show this message and exit.

-# Using `jupyter2hashnode` as a library
+# Using as a library

 class Jupyter2Hashnode

-The Jupyter2Hashnode class is used to convert Jupyter Notebooks to Hashnode publication stories by compressing images, uploading images to the Hashnode server, and replacing image URLs in the markdown file.

 Notes:
 - To obtain JWT